-The proposed project consists of the construction of 40 single-family residential lots.
+The proposed project consists of 15 single-family residential lots.
 Single family residences are not a use that would normally generate wastewater that violates water quality standards or exceeds waste discharge requirements.
-Therefore, impacts would be less than significant.
+Therefore, impacts would be less than significant

 - b.
 The proposed project would not include any groundwater wells or pumping activities.
-All water supplied to the proposed project would be obtained from Los Angeles County Waterworks, District 40.
+All water supplied to the proposed project would be obtained from Los Angeles County Water District No. 40.
 Therefore, impacts would be less than significant. - c.
-Development of the proposed project would increase the amount of surface runoff as a result of impervious surfaces associated the paving of the parking areas and the construction of the building.
+Development of the proposed project would increase the amount of surface runoff as a result of impervious surfaces associated with the grading of the site.
 The proposed project would be designed, on the basis of a hydrology study, to accept current flows entering the property and to handle the additional incremental runoff from the developed sites.
 Therefore, impacts from drainage and runoff would be less than significant.

-The project site is designated as Flood Zone X per the Federal Emergency Management Agency (FEMA).
-Flood Zone X is outside of both the 100-year and 500-year flood zones.
-Therefore, impacts would be less than significant.
+The project site is designated as Flood Zone X per the Flood Insurance Rate Map (06037C0450F).
+Flood Zone X is located outside of both the 100-year and 500-year flood zone.
+Therefore, no impacts would occur.

 - d.
 The project site is not located within a coastal zone.
 Therefore, tsunamis are not a potential hazard.
-The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any large bodies of water.
-Additionally, the project site would not be subject to mudflows.
-Therefore, no impacts would occur. - e.
-The proposed project would not conflict with or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
-For additional information, see responses X.a through X.c.
-Therefore, impacts would be less than significant.
+The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any other large bodies of water.
+Therefore, the proposed project would not be subject to inundation by seiches or mudflows.
+No impacts would occur. - e.
+The proposed project would not conflict or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
+For additional information see responses X.a through X.c.
+Impacts would be less than significant.